Who Are We?

 So what’s the problem?

 Currently home to less than 1,000 head of bison the APR’s goal is to increase the existing herd to 10,000 head of free-roaming bison.
-This means that neighboring landowners will be forced to have wild bison on their land as well.
+This means that neighboring landowners will like have wild bison on their land as well.
 This creates a risk for transferring diseases such as brucellosis and damage to crops causing economic loss.
 APR has stated that they do not intend to manage their bison as livestock owners.
 When ranchers reach their objective number of animals in their herd they cull the older less productive livestock.
 They also castrate the males and sell the annual production, maintaining an optimal number of cattle to protect the rangeland resource.
 APR does not plan on culling the older/weaker bison or castrating the males they will depend on large predators like wolves and grizzly bears to manage the population for them.
 An example of this management is Yellowstone National Park.
 This increases the burden on neighboring ranchers to protect their livestock which is their livelihood.

 APR also wants preferential treatment for the public grazing permits they control.
 They have requested to graze public land year-round, which no cattle or sheep operations has the freedom to do.
 Ranchers have cooperated for years with BLM and CMR to establish best practices for grazing, building fences to provide opportunities for rotating pastures and reducing overgrazing.
 They also built reservoirs and put in waterlines and water tanks which benefit both wildlife and livestock.
 The APR’s plan removes some of those fences and water improvements and ignores the established best practices for grazing reducing rangeland productivity.

 “Although the winters are cold and the Breaks are wild, it is not difficult to understand the draw of North Central Montana.